 Princeton homeowner holds thief at gunpoint until police arrive

 Apr.
-28—PRINCETON — A suspect was arrested early Wednesday after being held at gunpoint by a homeowner who discovered him stealing items from his vehicle, according to the Princeton Police Department
+29—PRINCETON — A suspect was arrested early Wednesday after being held at gunpoint by a homeowner who discovered him stealing items from his vehicle, according to the Princeton Police Department

 A little after 3 a.m., members of the Princeton Police Department responded to a residence on Meador Street in Princeton in reference to a homeowner holding someone at gunpoint that was stealing items from his vehicle.